nushell/nushell.github.io/lang-guide/lang-guide.md

 Cell paths are not restricted to just literal values in your program source.
 You can also construct them on the fly with the 'into cell-path' command.

-For example, you could construct the cell path in the temp data programatically with this code which knows that the location desired is for Grand Rapids, Mich., U.S.A.
+For example, you could construct the cell path in the temp data programmatically with this code which knows that the location desired is for Grand Rapids, Mich., U.S.A.

 ```nu